Industrial Internet methods for electrical energy conversion systems monitoring and diagnostics

 To prevent these issues, electric power conversion systems must undergo regular checks according to routines and schedules specified by manufacturers.
 However, this schedule-based condition monitoring approach provides minimal information on the remaining lifetime of the devices and does not allow for prognostics and full exploitation.
 Furthermore, it is costly and presents problems related to the fact that devices might fail between routine checks, causing environmental risks and unsustainable use of resources.

-In the project, solutions to these problems were presented by a consortium of research institutions through the combination of Virtual Sensors with powerful Artificial Intelligence (AI) tools.
-Models of the underlying devices were developed that could run in real time and serve as VS fed by real operational data from the actual devices.
+In the project, solutions to the issues identified above were presented by a consortium of research institutions through the combination of Virtual Sensors with powerful Artificial Intelligence (AI) tools.
+Models of the underlying devices were developed that could run in real time and serve as Virtual Sensors fed by real operational data from the actual devices.
 The Virtual Sensors are monitoring thermal, mechanical, and electrical stresses.
 The data from the Virtual Sensors is used in failure models to predict the remaining lifetime of the devices, allowing for fault-tolerant and overload usage of the devices, as well as condition-based maintenance.
 This is possible if the models are used in combination with AI or machine learning engines running in the cloud.

 A prototype of the cloud based monitoring system with integrated developed models was implemented.
 The data for training the AI engines is generated from physical models of the devices, such as finite element models of electrical machines, or in some cases, from reduced models of these devices to speed up the learning process.
 The methodology detects localised failure potentials in critical components, such as bearings, gearboxes, motors, and generators.
 The possibility of applying the methodology to power electronic devices was also investigated.

-The project gave us the opportunity to develop and supplement our competencies in ML based solution development for energy sector, establish practical collaboration with Public and private companies in Lithuania, Research institutions in Norway, Denmark, Latvia, Estonia.
-Take a part in developing new innovative solutions for this sector, that focuses on more efficient energy production forecasting, balancing and consumption.
+The project gave researchers the opportunity to develop and supplement their competencies in machine learning (ML) based solution development for energy sector, establish practical collaboration with public and private companies in Lithuania, as well as research institutions in Norway, Denmark, Latvia and Estonia.
+They took part in developing new innovative solutions for this sector, focusing on more efficient energy production forecasting, balancing and consumption.

 Summary of bilateral results